Timeseries

 from_dataframe(df[, time_col, value_cols, ...])

-Build a deterministic TimeSeries instance built from a selection of columns of a DataFrame.
+Create a TimeSeries from a selection of columns of a DataFrame.

 from_group_dataframe(df, group_cols[, ...])

-Build a list of TimeSeries instances grouped by a selection of columns from a DataFrame.
+Create a list of TimeSeries grouped by a selection of columns from a DataFrame.

 from_json(json_str[, static_covariates, ...])

-Build a series from the JSON String representation of a TimeSeries (produced using TimeSeries.to_json()).
+Create a TimeSeries from the JSON String representation of a TimeSeries.

 from_pickle(path)